play3577/mj/README.md

 2: This README.md has been kept sparse pending a set of full length development articles that walk through going from "having an idea" to "having finished writing a fully functional game".

-## Where can I play this game?
+### Can I play this game?

+You sure can!
 Just head on over to the live site version: https://pomax.github.io/mj

 Note that mostly due to that's what we play in our house a lot, this implementation currently uses "Chinese Classical" rules for play and scoring.
 Additional rules will eventually be written (the next one is most likely standard Cantonese rules with faan scoring).